 Origin: The Big Island of Hawaii

 Goes Well With: Fingerstylists who play more with the pads of their fingers and tend to have a meatier touch.
-Bright players need to be careful because of koa’s initially splashy treble range.
-The koa 700 Series is voiced to be especially responsive and player-reflective.
+Bright players need to be careful because of koa's existing brightness.